12 Best Product Analytics Books to Read in 2024

 Sauro and Lewis offer a deep yet easy-to-understand explanation of how data for user research should be gathered, the tests that can be performed, and even how to determine the precision of estimates.

-The book also explains how you can create standardized usability questionnaires and how to deal with some common statistical controversies.
+The book also explains how to create standardized usability questionnaires and deal with some common statistical controversies.
 The appendix also contains an introduction to basic statistics.

 Why This Book is a Must-Read: